shawnmcmahon/race-average-problem/README.md

 #### Cypress End-2-End Testing Setup

-1. Follow local setup instructions from above
+1. Follow local setup instructions from above.

-2. Navigate to the root directory of this project on your local machine
+2. Navigate to the root directory of this project on your local machine.

-3. In the command line, type ``npx cypress open``
+3. In the command line, type ``npx cypress open``.

 4. A Cypress window will open displaying the four test files.
 Click a test file to run the tests.

 #### Jest Unit Testing Setup

-1. Follow local setup instructions from above
+1. Follow local setup instructions from above.

-2. Navigate to the root directory of this project on your local machine
+2. Navigate to the root directory of this project on your local machine.

 3. To test the calculateTime function, in the command line, type ``calculateTime.test.tsx``